myselfhimself/sphinx-execute-code/Readme.rst

     and ignore content.
 code_caption
+    If specified, defines the code caption header hide_code_caption
-    If specified, defines the code caption header results_caption
+    If specified, will hide the code caption header results_caption
+    If specified, defines the results caption header hide_results_caption
-    If specified, defines the results caption header hide_import
+    If specified, will hide the results caption header hide_import
     If specified, hides the import command in code input